Gerell Robinson: College career

 During the 2008 and 2009 seasons, Robinson would receive limited action taking rolls on special teams.
 The 2009 season introduced Robinson into ASU's offense at wide receiver ending the season 4th overall in catches and yards.
 On special teams, his performance would increase with 2 tackles with 1 assist and forced fumble against Washington State University.

 Missing the season opener in 2010 due to a hamstring injury preseason, Robinson returned to the active roster the next game.
 The most notable performance was against 5th ranked Oregon State University leading ASU with 7 catches for 84 yards.

-His senior year were marked with career highs in all statistical including a record breaking MAACO Bowl Las Vegas with 13 catches for 241 yard against Boise State University 56-24 loss.
+His senior year was marked with career highs including a record-breaking MAACO Bowl Las Vegas with 13 catches for 241 yards against Boise State University in a 56–24 loss.
 By the end of the 2011 season, Robinson's 77 catches would place him 3rd highest single season for ASU and 2nd highest in single season yards of 1,397.